-Whilst we may be inclined to borrow the highest amount possible, customers need to think realistically about how much they can afford to repay each month without falling into financial difficulty.
+Whilst you may be inclined to borrow the highest amount possible, you need to think realistically about how much you can afford to repay each month without falling into financial difficulty.

 This means that you have to take a careful look at your monthly income, savings and expenses to get an idea of how much you can repay on each instalment date.

 It is important to think about what you need the loan for such as fixing your car or a broken boiler and therefore borrowing just the amount you need.
-Customers should avoid taking out larger sums than necessary because you will be charged interest on the amount you borrow and it will make your loan more expensive than it needs to be.
+You should avoid taking out larger sums than necessary because you will be charged interest on the amount you borrow and it will make your loan more expensive than it needs to be.

 Can I afford repayments?

 We will always carry out checks prior to funding your loan.
 This includes credit checking and affordability to match the amount you want to borrow with what you can afford to repay.
 Although we always do our best to verify your income and expenses, we also rely on you to provide accurate information.

 We encourage our customers to think about how they are going to repay their loans, whether it is through their monthly income from work, an upcoming bonus or savings.

 If customers fall behind on their payments, they may be charged additional interest for the days that the loan is in arrears and they may incur a default fee for late repayment.
-There is also the risk that your credit score will fall if you miss repayments as we report payment information to credit reference agencies and this may affect your ability to borrow affordable credit in the future.
+There is also the risk that their credit score will fall if they miss repayments as we report payment information to credit reference agencies and this may affect their ability to borrow affordable credit in the future.

 How will this impact my credit score?